9.1 Mail & Contact Details

 9.6 Smoke Free Law

-‘Pigeon holes’ at Farndon Court are situated on the ground floor.
-Pigeon holes at Linacre College are behind the Reception Office, where any mail delivered by the University Messenger Service will be placed.
-To gain access to the pigeon holes at Linacre College, you will need your University Card to get through the security door.
-Mail internal to the University (e.g. to other departments colleges etc) can be posted (without charge) in the internal mail box outside the Reception Office at Linacre College.
+‘Pigeonholes’ at Farndon Court are situated on the ground floor.
+Pigeonholes at Linacre College are behind the Reception Office, where any mail delivered by the University Messenger Service will be sent.
+Internal post to other members of the University (e.g. other departments or colleges) can be posted without charge in the internal mailbox outside the Reception Office at Linacre College.
 For external mail, please ensure that you have the correct postage on it.
-Please note that the University’s internal mail service is for post only, not for books or gowns etc.
+Please note that the University’s internal mail service is for post only, and not parcels including books or gowns.

-It is important for students to keep their contact details updated, including any change of address in Oxford or their permanent home address, and provide a mobile phone number which will work in the UK and which they have access at all times.
+It is important for students to keep their contact details updated, including any change of address in Oxford; your permanent home address; or telephone contact details.
+Please provide a mobile phone number which will work in the UK and which you have regular access to.
 Students can update their contact details using the Student Self-Service.
-When students are away for Oxford for a longer period of time, please ensure that you leave a forwarding address and inform the Academic Office (firstname.lastname@example.org) if you are to be out of Oxford for any period longer than two weeks.
-There is no formal necessity to obtain University permission to be away from Oxford at any time although you should be aware of formal residence requirements (see Section 7.5).
+If you are going to be away from Oxford for a period longer than two weeks, please ensure that you leave a forwarding address and inform the Academic Office (firstname.lastname@example.org).
+There is no formal requirement to obtain University permission to be away from Oxford at any time, although you should be aware of the formal residency requirements for graduate students (see above).

-Addresses and telephone numbers are confidential to the College unless students indicate otherwise.
-In accordance with the provisions of the Data Protection Act you will have given consent for the College to use confidential information in appropriate circumstances by signing the University Contract.
+Contact details such as addresses, and telephone numbers are confidential to the College unless students indicate otherwise.
+In accordance with the Data Protection Act you will have given consent for the College to use confidential information in appropriate circumstances by signing the University Contract.

 All members with a Reuben affiliation on their University card are entitled to an email account and address of the form email@example.com.
-This account should be created automatically when your card is issued and activation details sent to you.
+This account should be created automatically when your card is issued and activation details will be sent to you.
 If you have any queries regarding your email account, please contact Alex Wooten, Head of IT, at firstname.lastname@example.org.

-Linacre College has a number of computers for members to use.
-Computer desks, as well as clear desks, in the Library, the OC Tanner Study Area, and the Abraham Study Area can be booked using your Oxford University email here.
-There are also colour and mono laser printing and scanning facilities.
-Printing is charged at 5p per page and 7.5p for a double-sided sheet (exclusive of VAT).
-In addition there are network ports available for personally owned computers to be connected to the Linacre network.
+Linacre College has many computers for members to use.
+Computer desks, as well as clear desks, can be found in the Library, the OC Tanner Study Area, and the Abraham Study Area.
+There are also colour and mono laser printing and scanning facilities, and network ports available for personally owned computers to be connected to the Linacre network.

 Details of how to connect personal computers to the Linacre wired network can be found here.
 Alternatively, you can email email@example.com or telephone the IT Office on 01865 271659.

 Wireless access is provided via the University OWL and Eduroam services in all areas.
-See the University IT Sevices pages here.
+See the University IT Services pages here.

 Unfortunately, bicycle theft is a significant problem in Oxford and you are therefore strongly advised to follow the University’s guidance on bike repair and security.
-It is strongly recommended that you take out insurance against theft and register your bicycle with University Security via the Lodge.
-All bicycles must be registered in the book provided in the Lodge.
-A sheltered bicycle store exists under the main steps into College.
-Access is via your University Card.
+It is strongly recommended that you take out insurance against theft and register your bicycle with University Security Services via the Lodge.
+There is a bicycle shelter under the main steps into Linacre College which you can access using your University Card.

-Wherever your accommodation, keep your room locked and make sure that external doors to residential areas are locked.
-Do not let anyone follow into a residential area ('tailgating') unless you know them personally.
-On the Linacre site, if someone you don't know is a Linacre or Reuben student, they will have their own card.
+Wherever you live, please keep your room locked and make sure that external doors to residential areas are locked.
+Do not let anyone follow you into a residential area ('tailgating') unless you know them personally.
+At the Linacre site, if you don't know whether someone is a Linacre or Reuben student, they will have their own card to let themselves in.
 If they are a guest of a Linacre or Reuben student, they can phone their host to let them in.
-If you are asked to use your own card or to phone your host, consider it a compliment: it means that the person speaking to you values your safety and security.
-Keep valuable items out of sight from the window.
-In common with most major cities, theft in Oxford can occur.
+If you are asked to use your own card or to phone your host to enter a space, consider it a compliment: it means that the person speaking to you values your safety and security.
+Keep valuable items out of sight from the window- as with most major cities, burglaries can occur in Oxford.

 In the unlikely event that you ever do experience any physical danger by harassment or an attempted attack, it is most important that you inform the Welfare Dean or other college staff of the incident as soon as possible.

-In the event of a serious accident or emergency summon the Fire Brigade, Ambulance Service or Police by dialling 999.
-This number can be dialled from all telephones including those on the University network.
-Immediately after calling the emergency services and during normal office hours please inform Linacre reception (01865 271650), who can inform key members of Reuben staff, or the Farndon Court Caretaker.
+In the event of a serious accident or emergency, summon the Fire Brigade, Ambulance Service or Police by dialing 999.
+This number can be dialed from all telephones including those on the University network.
+Immediately after calling the emergency services and during normal office hours, please inform Linacre reception (01865 271650), who can inform key members of Reuben staff, or the Farndon Court Caretaker.

 Outside office hours the duty Porter at Linacre should be notified (01865 271650), who again will contact key Reuben staff.

-The fire alarms in at Linacre College building (i.e. Reuben Common Room) are tested at 12 noon every Monday.
-At any other time it is the duty of every member of College to respond promptly and to vacate any Reuben or Linare College property when fire alarms sound continuously, assembling immediately at the designated Fire Assembly Point.
-Failure to comply may result in a fine from the College’s Dean.
+The fire alarms in Linacre College (which includes the Reuben Common Room) are tested at 12 noon every Monday.
+During all other times, it is the duty of every member of College to respond promptly and to vacate any Reuben or Linacre College property when fire alarms sound continuously, assembling immediately at designated Fire Assembly Points.
+Failure to comply may result in a fine from the College Dean.

 It is against the law in England to smoke in all 'enclosed' and 'substantially enclosed' public places and workplaces – this includes all College buildings, both at Reuben and Linacre.
 You are respectfully requested to avoid smoking immediately outside the main College entrance at Linacre on the raised terrace and use the Designated Smoking Areas signposted around the building.
-This policy applies to all College members, service users, customers and visitors, and to ‘cigarette replacements’ (Replacement cigarettes include, but are not limited to E-cigarettes, personal vaporizers (PVs), and electronic nicotine delivery systems (ENDS) and battery operated devices that mimic tobacco smoking.)
-A copy of the Linacre policy is available here .
+This policy applies to all College members, service users, customers and visitors, and to ‘cigarette replacements’ (which include but are not limited to E-cigarettes; personal vaporizers (PVs); electronic nicotine delivery systems (ENDS) and battery-operated devices that mimic tobacco smoking).
+A copy of the Linacre policy is available here.

 Reuben welcomes children in most parts of the college and at most events.
-At Linacre, high chairs are provided in the dining hall, and College members are welcome to bring children for lunches and ordinary dinners.
-Formal dining (Wednesdays) and dining at the Natural History Museum (Thursdays) in term time, are not usually appropriate events for children of junior school age or under, unless otherwise advertised.
+At Linacre, highchairs are provided in the dining hall, and College members are welcome to bring children for lunches and ordinary dinners.
+Formal dining (Wednesdays) and dining at the Museum of Natural History (Thursdays) in term time are not usually appropriate events for children of junior school age or under, unless otherwise advertised.